Christopher Smart: Gender

-Smart's role as Mrs. Midnight along with his gendered comments in Jubilate Agno form the focal point for analyzing his understanding of sexuality and gender.
+Smart's role as Mrs. Midnight along with his gendered comments in Jubilate Agno form the focal point for analysing his understanding of sexuality and gender.
 With Mrs. Midnight, Smart challenges the traditional social order found in 18th-century England.
-However, some, like Lance Bertelsen, claim that the Mrs. Midnight persona reveals a split personality torn between masculine and feminine roles.
-Fraser Easton claims that the existence of Mrs. Midnight proves that Smart identified a female connection to poetry and her character was used to defy popular 18th-century notions of who is able to attain knowledge.
+However, some, like Lance Bertelsen, argue that the Mrs. Midnight persona reveals a split personality torn between masculine and feminine roles.
+Fraser Easton say the existence of Mrs. Midnight proves that Smart identified a female connection to poetry and her character was used to defy popular 18th-century notions of who is able to attain knowledge.
 This role allowed Smart to focus on "social and sexual dimensions" in his satire.
 However, there is a potentially darker side to Mrs. Midnight, and she could represent his feelings that he was "emasculated by economic pressures."

 The image of "horns" in Jubilate Agno is commonly viewed as a sexual image.
 Easton puts particular emphasis on the image of horns as a phallic image and contends that there are masculine and feminine horns throughout Smart's poem.
 Hawes picks up this theme and goes on to claims that the poem shows "that [Smart] had been 'feminized' as a cuckold."
 In response to this possible cuckolding, Jubilate Agno predicts a misogynistic future while simultaneously undermining this effort with his constant associations to female creation.

 Environmental

 Smart had a reputation for being a "dedicated gardener".
-His poem the Hop-Garden helped to further this reputation, and even during his stay in a mental asylum he convinced others of his bond with nature.
+His poem The Hop-Garden helped to further this reputation, and even during his stay in a mental asylum he convinced others of his bond with nature.
 Johnson witnessed Smart's time in asylum and stated, "he has partly as much exercise as he used to have, for he digs in the garden."
 Gardening, to Smart, was a way in which humans could interact with nature and actually "improve" on the natural landscape.

 However, Smart did not only write about gardens and vegetation, and his focus on his cat Jeoffry is widely known and his focus on nature connects him to those mistreated and neglected by 18th-century society.
 The first fragment of Jubilate Agno is a poetic "Ark" that pairs humans with animals in order to purify all of creation.
 The whole work relies on his extensive background in botany and his knowledge of taxonomy.
-He actively participated in the 18th-century taxonomy systems established by Carl Linnaeus; however, Smart is mythologizing his view of nature and creation when he adds information from Pliny the Elder into his work.
+He actively participated in the 18th-century taxonomy systems established by Carl Linnaeus; however, Smart is mythologising his view of nature and creation when he adds information from Pliny the Elder into his work.

 By using this knowledge, Smart was able to give a "voice" to nature; he believed that nature, like his cat Jeoffry, is always praising God but needs a poet in order to bring out that voice.
 As such, themes of animals and language are merged in Jubilate Agno, and Jeoffry is transformed into a manifestation of the Ars Poetica tradition.